dwavesystems/dwave-ocean-sdk/docs/overview/install.rst

 * :ref:`setup_install`

-  Adds tools such as the :ref:`inspector`.
+  Adds non-open-source tools such as the :ref:`inspector`.
 * :ref:`sapi_access`

   Sets defaults used for accessing D-Wave compute resources.